SMTG-Bham/doped/docs/Tips.rst

   and an accurate band gap.
 - Ideally tetrahedron smearing (``ISMEAR = -5`` in ``VASP``) for improved DOS convergence with respect to `k`-points.
-- Consistent DFT functional settings as used for the final bulk/defect supercell calculations (e.g. ``LHFCALC``, ``AEXX``, ``LSORBIT`` etc).
+- Consistent QM/DFT functional settings as used for the final bulk/defect supercell calculations (e.g. ``LHFCALC``, ``AEXX``, ``LSORBIT`` etc).
 - The same host crystal structure used to generate the bulk/defect supercells, and same pseudopotentials (``POTCAR``\s in ``VASP``) used for the supercell calculations.